Survival and Emergency Preparedness

 1) Pistol in 9mm.
-Budget: Walther PPX or Canik TP9SF.
+Budget: Canik TP9SF.
 Best: Glock 19.
-Pistols or handguns are portable, concealable, and can be kept on you at all times, within limits of the law.
+Pistols a.k.a. handguns are portable, concealable, and can be kept on you at all times, within limits of the law or willing risk.
 Compared to rifles they are inaccurate, underpowered, and only good for short range.
 It also takes more training to wield a handgun proficiently; high tight grip and steady trigger squeeze are essential.
 But, they are handy and can always be kept at the ready.
-While there are more ergonomic pistols out there, the Glock 19 beats everything in durability and commonality of spare parts and aftermarket accessories.
+While there may be more ergonomic pistols out there, the Glock 19 beats everything in durability and commonality of spare parts and aftermarket accessories.
 Mount a weapon light like the Streamlight TLR-1.
-Buy a couple factory 33-round magazines to supplement the others, and use 124 grain hollow-point ammunition such as Federal HST or Remington Golden Saber.
+Buy a couple factory 33-round magazines to supplement the others, and use 124 grain hollow-point ammunition for defense such as Federal HST or Remington Golden Saber.

 3) Pistol caliber carbines.
-Budget: Hi-Point 995 or 945.
-Good: Kel Tec Sub 2000 Gen 2 or Beretta CX4 Storm.
-Best: Sig MPX.
+Budget: Hi-Point 995 or Kel-Tec Sub 2000.
+Good: Ruger PC 9 or Beretta CX4 Storm.
+Best: CMMG Banshee 9mm.
 These look like rifles but fire pistol ammunition.
 They are more powerful than handguns, but no where near as much as rifles.
-Compared to rifles they are lighter, handier, and not as loud or concussive.
+Compared to rifles they are cheaper, lighter, handier, and not as loud or concussive.
 Thus they are ideal for indoor defense and smaller framed people.
 Downside is that their effective range is under 100 yards whereas rifles can typically reach 200-400 yards with ease.

 These are all commonly recommended choices for their specified budget range and purpose.
 Note that ammo, upgrades, and accessories can together equal the cost of the firearm, so budget accordingly.
 Don’t forget hearing protection, wearing ear plugs alongside ear muffs at indoor ranges.
 And you can/should also install a weapon light to avoid misidentifications, the specific light type depending on the firearm’s mounting options.
 Top choices include Streamlight TLR-1, Protac RailMount 1, and Surefire M300.

-Shotguns aren’t recommended.
+Avoid shotguns.
 They may be cheap but are just too long, heavy, lack range, only hold a few shells, have high recoil, are slow to reload, and the manual pump operated ones are difficult to run properly under stress.
-However, pump shotguns are still legal in places other firearms are not, so there are specific cases and places where they make sense
+That said, pump shotguns are relatively cheap and still legal in places other firearms are not, so there are specific cases and places where they make sense.

-Revolvers are also not recommended here since they have low ammo capacity, are slow to reload, and are not necessarily more reliable than a Glock.
-However, revolvers are simpler and require no hand strength to rack a slide like on a semi-auto pistol.
+Avoid revolvers.
+They have low ammo capacity, are slow to reload, and are not necessarily more reliable than a Glock.
+They mainly make sense for untrained people who lack the hand strength to rack the slide on a semi-auto.

-As for the AK47, good ones (Arsenal SLR-107) are on par with good AR15s (BCM, DD) in terms of overall function, accuracy, and reliability.
-They’ll operate a little better in extreme ice, sand, and mud conditions but are clunky, heavy, and ammo weighs more so you can’t carry as many rounds.
+Avoid the AK47.
+While good ones (Arsenal SLR-107) are on par with good AR15s (BCM, DD) in terms of overall accuracy and reliability, they are clunky, crude, and ammo weighs more so you can’t carry as many rounds.
 They also have a negative stigma due to gang and Communist associations.
 The bigger problem is that nowadays imports are dwindling, prices are going up, Russian ammo availability in the future is questionable, and American-made AKs suffer from quality problems.
 So for those living in America, a high quality AR15 is the superior choice for a self-defense rifle.